hedrickbt/fpp-edmrds/README.md

 Basic RDS support for the EDM transmitter.

-To install - modify the /opt/fpp/www/pluginData.inc.php file
+To install - modify the /opt/fpp/www/pluginData.inc.php file to add the edmrds section as per below.

 <?php